 - Call your elected officials in their Washington D.C. or local congressional offices, or both, and tell them how important humanities programs are to you and your community.
 Your statement doesn't need to be long, and you don't need to present a perfectly crafted argument.
-But do be specific in describing how a humanities program transformed, inspired, or enlightened you, and be sure to thank the officials for the funding that made that program possible.
+Simply describe how a humanities program transformed, inspired, or enlightened you, and be sure to thank the officials for the funding that made that program possible.

 - Attend a member of Congress's town hall or other open meeting.